USS Bowfin: First patrol

 The following morning, after Bowfins radar had picked up an enemy plane also equipped with radar, the submarine was forced to submerge to avoid detection.
-Two days later, she came across a inter-island steamer and shadowed her until reaching a firing position about three hours later.
+Two days later, she came across a interisland steamer and shadowed her until reaching a firing position about three hours later.
 She then launched three torpedoes.
-One stopped before reaching the target, and the other two missed.
+One stopped before reaching the target and the other two missed.

-On 30 September, as she left the Mindanao Sea, Bowfin chanced upon a diesel-propelled barge carrying over 100 Japanese soldiers, and opened fire on it with her four-inch gun.
-When the target responded with machine gun fire, the submarine's 20-mm guns entered the fray.
-The battle came to an abrupt end when a four-inch round struck the enemy's magazine and blew apart the already sinking barge.
+On 30 September, as she left the Mindanao Sea, Bowfin chanced upon a diesel-propelled barge carrying over 100 Japanese soldiers; she opened fire on it with her 4-inch gun.
+When the target responded with machine-gun fire, the submarine's 20 mm guns entered the fray.
+The battle came to an abrupt end when a 4-inch round struck the enemy's magazine and blew apart the already sinking barge.

 On 2 October, as the submarine continued through the Makassar Strait toward Australia, her crew sighted a schooner off Balikpapan.
 Willingham fired two shots across the stranger's bow, but failed to bring her to and sank her with gunfire.

 Bowfin arrived at Fremantle on 10 October, ending a successful patrol.
 Rear Admiral Ralph Waldo Christie, who commanded American submarines in the area, was lavish in his praise of the submarine's performance; he rewarded her commanding officer with the opportunity of heading a submarine division.
 To free him for the new role, Lieutenant Commander Walter T. Griffith relieved Willingham as commanding officer of Bowfin on 26 October.